sebhulse/food-emissions/README.md

 ## What?

-**What is this?** This website enables concious businesses and people to measure their food & drink emissions.
+**What is this?** This website enables conscious businesses and people to measure their food & drink emissions.

 Calculating itemised food and drink emissions can be challenging and inefficient [1][2].
 This tool takes a different approach by using aggregated data, standardising the process, and empowering people to quickly and conveniently record their emissions.
 The details can be found in the Methodology section.

 ## Who?

-**Who is this for?** Environmentally concious business employees and individuals wanting to measure and reduce their food and drink emissions.
+**Who is this for?** Environmentally conscious business employees and individuals wanting to measure and reduce their food and drink emissions.

 ## Why?